sheetanshuCodes/sudoku-validator/README.md

 The application uses a web form to collect the Sudoku puzzle input from the user.
 The form has a text field where the user can enter a 2-D array in JSON format, representing the Sudoku puzzle.

 When the form is submitted, the application calls the `sudokuValidator` function with the user's input.
 If the Sudoku puzzle is valid, the application displays "This is a valid sudoku solution".
-Otherwise, it displays "This is an invalid sudoku solution"【18†source】.
+Otherwise, it displays "This is an invalid sudoku solution".

 ## Example
 To run the sudoku validation, the user needs to input the sudoku board in JSON format.
 Here is an example of a valid Sudoku puzzle: